Kyle Alexander: Scarborough Shooting Stars (2022)

 On May 16, 2022, Alexander signed with the Scarborough Shooting Stars of the CEBL.

 Valencia (2022–2023)

 On July 22, 2022, Alexander signed with Valencia of the Spanish Liga ACB.
 On June 26, 2023, he parted ways with the club.

 Hapoel Tel Aviv (2023–2024)

 On July 26, 2023, he signed with Hapoel Tel Aviv of the Israeli Basketball Premier League.

-Türk Telekom (2024–present)
+Türk Telekom (2024–2026)

-On July 11, 2024, he signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).
-He renewed his contract with the team on September 10, 2025, signing a new one-year deal.
+On July 11, 2024, Alexander signed with Türk Telekom of the Turkish Basketbol Süper Ligi (BSL).

+During the 2024–25 EuroCup season, Alexander established himself as one of the competition's leading defensive centers.
+He led the EuroCup in blocked shots, averaging 2.2 blocks per game, while also recording 6.8 rebounds per game.

+On September 10, 2025, Alexander renewed his contract with Türk Telekom for the 2025–26 season.
+He completed the 2025–26 campaign averaging 9.7 points, 5.7 rebounds, 1.1 assists and 1.1 blocks across 49 appearances in all competitions.

+PAOK Thessaloniki (2026–present)

+On June 19, 2026, Alexander signed a two-year contract with PAOK Thessaloniki, keeping him with the club through the end of the 2027–28 season.
+He joined PAOK as part of the club's roster reconstruction under head coach Andrea Trinchieri, with the club highlighting his athleticism, defensive presence and efficiency as key elements of his game.

+Following his signing, Alexander stated that the opportunity to work with Trinchieri was an important factor in his decision to join PAOK, noting that the two had previously come close to working together.